-We understand that the world web scraping technology may be new to some of you and it might be difficult for you understand certain words we use in our email communication.
-Don't worry, this article contains a list of words we use at Zyte in our communication with you as a customer.
+We understand that the world of web scraping technology may be new to you and some of the jargon we use to communicate could be confusing.
+Don't worry, this article contains a list of words we use at Zyte in our communication with you as our customer.
 We assume you already understand the basics of the website terminology such as URL, web page, etc. If not, then please refer to Mozilla foundation's guide to the internet, starting with what is a URL?
+If you still find a word that you don't understand and can't find an explanation for, please let us know.
+We will try to cover it in this article.

 Web scraping VS web crawling, what's the difference?

 When a software program reads and collects data from a given website, it is web scraping.
-When a software program reads links of websites from one page to another and creates an index of URLs, we call it web crawling.
+When a software program reads links of websites from one page to another and creates a list of URLs, we call it web crawling.
+Google runs multiple web crawlers to create a huge list of such URLs which makes it easy for you to search the web.

 What is a spider?

-A spider, sometimes called a web crawler, spider-bot or just bot.
-Is a computer program that systematically browses the websites and could be used for collecting data.
-Search engines like Google, Bing, DuckDuckGo, etc. run hundreds of such spiders to constant collect data about websites with indexed repository which makes it easy for us to find information on them when we make a search.
+A spider or sometimes called a web crawler, spider-bot or just bot, is a computer program that systematically browses the websites and could be used for collecting data.
+Search engines like Google, Bing, DuckDuckGo, etc. run hundreds of such programs to collect data.

 What is an item?

-The main goal of a spider in scraping is to extract data from sources, typically, web pages and return the extracted data as items.
-For example, if you wish to collect data about books from a site that sells books online, the data for each book will be stored in a single item.
+The main goal of a web scraper is to collect data from websites, typically by reading web pages and return the extracted data as items.
+For example, if you wish to collect data about books from a site that sells books online, the data for each book will be collected as a single unit we call as an item.

 What is a field?